tstuefe/JEP387/jep.md

 Non-Goals
 ---------

-- Wholesale replacement of the metaspace allocator with a different mechanism (e.g. raw malloc, dlmalloc etc).
+- Wholesale replacement of the Metaspace allocator with a different mechanism (e.g. raw malloc, dlmalloc etc).

 Success Metrics
 ---------------